Joint analysis of paired and unpaired multiomic data with MultiVI#

 Data acquisition#

-First we download a sample multiome dataset from 10X.
+First we download a sample multiome dataset from 10X, which we have preprocessed in a way similar to what is demonstrated in the scvi-tools preprocessing tutorial (Note: the exact dataset was not used in the preprocessing tutorial).
 We’ll use this throughout this tutorial.
 Importantly, MultiVI assumes that there are shared features between the datasets.
 This is trivial for gene expression datasets, which generally use the same set of genes as features.
 For ATAC-seq peaks, this is less trivial, and often requires preprocessing steps with other tools to get all datasets to use a shared set of peaks.
 That can be achieved with tools like SnapATAC, ArchR, and CellRanger in the case of 10X data.

 Important